Luton Airport: Travel is a 'bit more of a normal life again'

 - Published

 With half-term about to start and coronavirus testing easing for fully-vaccinated travellers arriving in the UK, airports are hoping the flights industry will really start to take off again.
-London Luton Airport is expecting 90,000 passengers over the next week and it hopes this number will continue to rise.
+Luton Airport is expecting 90,000 passengers over the next week and it hopes this number will continue to rise.

 But what does it mean for the travellers and the business community?